 |Boundary markings encountered along the route|

-For anyone who did not read my Blog report for my previous trek to Blake Mountain, shown below is a compilation of some of the views available from the logging cut located near the top of this mountain.
+Shown below is a compilation of some of the views available from the logging cut located near the top of Blake Mountain.

 |Some of the views from logging cut located near the top of Blake Mountain|